Two Sentinels

 • get specific training on dealing with homesickness.

-• never hand out mail after 4PM because homesickness normally hits around bedtime.
+• never hand out mail after 4PM because homesickness normally hits around bedtime and reminders of home make it worse at that time.

 • offer goodnight hugs to everyone every night.